 Walkway lighting – jointly maintained by ICF and ACPR

-There are eight miles of trails on the grounds of Ivy Creek Natural Area maintained by the Trail Stewards under the auspices of the Buildings & Grounds (B&G) Committee.
+There are over seven miles of trails on the grounds of Ivy Creek Natural Area maintained by the Trail Stewards under the auspices of the Buildings & Grounds (B&G) Committee.
 Phil Stokes is the current B&G Chairperson and Howard Davis is the current lead Trail Steward.
 The Trail Stewards and other members of B&G keep the trails open and clean them up after storm events, replace markers and signage along the trails, and keep a log of any trail clearing activity.

 In addition to the trails themselves, ICNA has become home for several demonstration gardens, special plantings, and “fixtures” such as feeders and bluebird boxes.

 The Tree Stewards planted the native trees around the “main campus.”
 The Native Plant Society installed the bushes and other labeled plantings.
-ICF in conjunction with the Master Gardeners and various gardening clubs have planned, installed, developed, and maintained the Butterfly Garden over the years.
+ICF in conjunction with the Master Gardeners and various gardening clubs have planned, installed, developed, and maintained the Pollinator Garden over the years.
 Various other contributions that support our native wildlife have been put in by Master Naturalists, Central Virginia Beekeepers Assn., and members of the Monticello Bird Club (e.g., the bluebird boxes, the honeybee colony in the barn, the chimney swift tower, etc.).
 Members of those groups continue to be active in maintaining and adding to those pieces.

-The Boys Scouts have added the bat house, wood duck boxes, a dragonfly walk, and several other features to aid our wildlife and provide passive enjoyment of the area.
+The Boy Scouts have added the bat house, wood duck boxes, a dragonfly walk, and several other features to aid our wildlife and provide passive enjoyment of the area.
 The maintenance of these projects, as well as various benches, signs, and subtle improvements tend to be the purview of B&G volunteers.

 Invasive plant removal work days are also scheduled through B&G. There are key volunteer organizations that help with this—most notably APO (service organization at UVA) and, more recently, Blue Ridge PRISM.
 In September 2013 and 2014, with a grant from Bama Works, ICF hired Conservation Services to undertake an herbicidal spraying of autumn olive and bittersweet at ICNA.
 In 2016, we received a second grant from Dominion Foundation to continue spraying and provide funds for other eradication methods.